Capstone-2023-2024/cares-mobile/README.md

 2023/11/20

-- CICS Seal replaced by alternate CICS Icon in Announcements
-- Replace ImageBackground with a latest picture of Bulacan State University - Bustos Campus (Opacity changed to 0.3)
-- Replace page title with Image
+- Image Carousel for Calendar of Activities in dashboard
+- Fixed the heading of chats

 # Developer Note: